Getting in to and around the city centre

 Whilst parking machines continue to accept cash, you can also use chip and pin or go contactless.
 You can also PayByPhone, which provides a convenient way to pay for your parking when visiting the city centre.

-APCOA operate three sites in and around the city centre including the 433-space facility at Atkinsons, Sheffield’s independent department store on The Moor which celebrates its 150th year of trading in 2022.
+APCOA operate three sites in and around the city centre including the 433-space facility at Atkinsons, Sheffield’s independent department store on The Moor which celebrated its 150th year of trading in 2022.

-And, with APCOA Connect, customers can pay for their parking by credit or debit card securely via mobile phone.
+With APCOA Connect you can also pay for parking by credit or debit card securely via mobile phone.

-Britannia Parking acquired the former NCP 668 space Arundel Gate car park in October 2021.
-The site offers parking 24 hours a day, seven days a week.
+Britannia Parking acquired the former NCP Arundel Gate car park in October 2021.
+The site offers 668 spaces and is available 24 hours a day, seven days a week.
+It is located in close proximity to Sheffield Theatres as well as the Curzon Cinema on George Street and the ODEON Luxe on Arundel Gate.

 Euro Car Parks' uncovered 91 space site on Matilda Street provides convenient access to a number of city centre destinations, including The Moor.
 This car park is also open 24 hours a day, seven days a week.

-With around 2,500 spaces across seven NCP car parks in and around the city centre, NCP provide a number of options for visitors to the city centre.
+Providing around 2,500 spaces across twelve NCP car parks in and around the city centre.

 NCP provide a ‘pre-book’ option at most of their Sheffield car parks.
 Simply select arrival and leaving dates and times to book a space online and this allows you to reserve a parking space and to save money when compared to paying for parking on the day.